-Project HEALTH advocates for local and state level policies that improve transgender health care access.
+Project HEALTH has advocated for local and state level policies that improve transgender health care access.

-We work to ensure that health care reform is meaningful for transgender people, reduce barriers in public and private health insurance, and educate policymakers on the health needs of transgender communities in California.
+We have worked to ensure that health care reform is meaningful for transgender people, reduce barriers in public and private health insurance, and educate policymakers on the health needs of transgender communities in California.

-We continually seek out opportunities to get our communities involved in improving transgender health care access statewide from budget advocacy to policy advocacy to overcome insurance discrimination.
+We plan to continue to seek out opportunities to get our communities involved in improving transgender health care access statewide from budget advocacy to policy advocacy to overcome insurance discrimination.